Alert to Advertising

 Whether we realize it or not, we’re the object of advertising.
-Every day, it assails us from every angle and avenue–from billboards, through print, via television and the internet.
+Every day, we’re bombarded by it from every angle and avenue–from billboards, through print, via television and the internet.
 It’s an inescapable part of our life, especially for those of us who live in the developed world.
-What is it, though?
-From Merriam-Webster’s Dictionary, I offer the following definition:
+The word “advertise” is defined by the Merriam-Webster’s dictionary as follows:

 Why, though, is advertising so predominant?
-And why are company executives, political parties, and governments willing to spend billions of dollars to get our attention?
+And why are company executives, political parties, and governments willing to spend billions on it?

-For one important reason: They realize that if they get our attention–and place their beliefs into our mind–we’re more likely to behave in ways that benefit them.
-Without the thought of their vehicles in our mind, automobile manufacturers realize we’re unlikely to show up in their showrooms.
-Without the thought of their political agenda in our mind, politicians realize they’re unlikely to get our votes.
-Without the thought of their travel destinations in mind, governments realize we’re unlikely to visit their countries and spend our valuable resources.
+For one important reason: They realize that if they can capture our attention, and place their beliefs into our mind, that we’re more likely to behave in ways that benefit them.
+Until the thought of their vehicles is in our mind, automobile manufacturers realize we’re unlikely to show up in their showrooms.
+Until the thought of their political agenda is in our mind, politicians realize they’re unlikely to get our votes.
+Until the thought of their travel destinations is in our mind, governments realize we’re unlikely to visit their countries and spend our valuable resources.
 To have their thoughts in our mind is the goal.

-What many individuals may not realize is that we’re advertising to our self in every waking moment of the day.
-How?
-Through the thoughts we think and the words we speak.
+What many people may not realize is that we’re advertising to our self, via the thoughts we think and the words we speak, in every waking moment of the day.
 In many cases, our personal advertising campaigns can be ruthless.
 What a dummy, I am!
 I’m worthless, useless, disgusting!
 I’ll never be good enough, smart enough, attractive enough!
-On and on the negative advertising goes; hour after hour and day after day.
-We also see evidence of our own advertising when we look into a mirror and cast a frown or look of displeasure at the very body that houses our divine spirit!
+The negative inner narrative goes on and on; hour after hour, and day after day.
+We also advertise to ourselves when we look into a mirror and cast a frown or look of displeasure at the very body that houses our divine spirit!
 How, though, may we free ourselves from such advertising?
 By stopping it–now and forever!
 We must replace it with gratitude and unconditional love toward self.

 What points may be taken from this article?
-That it’s possible–and often in our best interest–to detach from so much of what the world would have us believe.
-That we are wise to be alert to the thoughts and beliefs we’re advertising to our own mind!
-That it’s imperative that we consciously choose what we accept as our personal reality.
+That it’s possible to detach from so much of what the world would have us believe.
+That we’re wise to be aware of the thoughts and beliefs we’re advertising to our own mind That it’s imperative to consciously choose what we accept as our personal reality.
 Do we entertain positive thoughts that empower us?
 Do we think I can more often than we think I can’t?
-Do we believe that good health, abundant wealth, and great success are within our reach, or destined to only a select few?
-And lastly, we may ask ourselves this: Who should decide what we allow entry into our mind?
-Our higher self–our true self!
-Only.
-To be governed by anything less, is to remain in bondage.
+Do we believe that good health, abundant wealth, and great success are within our reach?
+And lastly, we may ask this: Who decides what’s allowed entry into my mind?
+To be governed by anything less than our true Self is to remain in bondage.

 Dare to dream.